Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4preclass.md

 or synthesize the designs systems that could then be implemented in living matter for example viaengineered (i.e., designer) DNA.

-(Study note: previous BIOE\ENG.80 students have described this week's material as challenging and time-consuming.)
+(Study note: previous BIOE/ENGR.80 students described Engineering Abstraction in Biology as challenging and time-consuming material.)

 ## Preclass for Monday